 6) Analyze the results

 You should evaluate the success of your media strategy, no matter how well-planned it is.
-Keep an eye on your performance measures for evidence that your efforts yield better outcomes.
+Keep an eye on your performance measures for evidence that your efforts are yielding better outcomes.
 Even if your business grows due to your media strategy, you can still tweak your strategy and improve performance even further.

 7) Refine your approach